Wealth Planning

 Nayan is a proud recipient of “Outstanding Graduate Student Award — Master of Science in Finance” from Ageno School of Business at Golden Gate University.
 He earned a Bachelor of Science degree in computer science from South Gujarat University in India.

-Nayan and his wife live in San Jose, Calif., with their daughter.
+Nayan and his wife live in San Jose, Calif., with their children.
 In his free time, he enjoys spending time with family and friends, traveling, good food, and watching basketball, cricket and tennis.

 Lina Sanchez